theonewhowritesthedocs/lwms-docs/docs/apps/receive.md

 If you are working with a **serial-managed** item, click the <IIcon icon="pepicons-pop:dots-x" width="17" height="17" /> button on any of the LPNs to go to the [LPN: Assign Serials](./receive.md#lpn-assign-serials) screen.

+If you are working with a **none-managed** item and you are using **only one** LPN, as soon as you enter this screen, you will get the printing modal.
+You can reference that modal at the bottom.

+If you are working with a **none-managed** item and you are using **multiple** LPNs, click the <IIcon icon="pepicons-pop:dots-x" width="17" height="17" /> button on any of the LPNs to go to the [LPN: Item Assignment](./receive.md#lpn-item-assignment) screen.

 Once you are done, click **Next** at the bottom to save the changes and open the **Label Printing** modal.

 <CustomDetails summary="Label Printing Modal">